Welcome to King's Lynn Minster - a place to be at home with God.

 You can contact us at The Minster Office, King's Lynn Minster, Saturday Market Place, King's Lynn, PE30 5DQ; tel: 01553 772858.
 Email: email@example.com

-CORONAVIRUS: We are delighted to announce that although King's Lynn Minster remains closed for the majority of the time that we are now open for private prayer on Tuesdays & Thursdays from 12 noon to 2pm and our Sunday 10am Eucharist Services will reusme on Sunday 23rd August
+CORONAVIRUS: We are delighted to announce that although King's Lynn Minster remains closed for the majority of the time that we are now open as follows:

-The Minster Office is now re-open and can be contacted on 01553 772858 if you would liek further information.
+The Minster Office is now re-open and can be contacted on 01553 772858 if you would like further information.

-We continue to stream our Morning Prayer each day and evening prayer on Sundays.
+We continue to stream our Morning Prayer each day and Parish Eucharist and Evening Prayer on Sundays.

-All Church Services (including baptisms) are postponed until further notice.
+All other Church Services (including baptisms) are postponed until further notice.

 Follow Morning Prayer live online (Monday - Saturday) and the Eucharist (Sunday), at 8.30am on Facebook or catch up later.
 (No Facebook account is needed).
 On some days it has been impossible to stream live, but the service is uploaded as soon as possible after it has been recorded.